-5.11.
-Inventories
+5.11 Inventories

 Inventories consist mainly of agricultural produce and finished goods.
 Inventories are stated at the lower of cost and net realizable value.
 Cost of goods includes the cost of acquisition and, where appropriate, costs incurred in bringing inventories to their present condition and location.
-Cost is calculated using the FIFO method.
+Cost is calculated using the weight average method.
 Net realizable value is calculated based on the estimated selling price less all estimated costs of production completion and sale.

-5.12.
-Property, plant and equipment
+5.12 Property, plant and equipment

-Property, plant and equipment are recorded at historical cost less accumulated depreciation and accumulated impairment losses.
+Property, plant and equipment are recorded at historical cost or deemed cost, equal to fair value at the date of transition to IFRS, less accumulated depreciation and accumulated impairment losses.
 Historical cost of an asset of property, plant and equipment includes (a) the purchase price, including non-recoverable import duties and taxes net of trade and other discounts; (b) any costs directly related to the delivery of an asset to the location and condition, which provide its functioning in accordance with the intentions of the Group's management; (c) initial assessment of the costs of dismantling and removal of an asset of property, plant and equipment and restoration of the occupied territory; this obligation is assumed by the Company either upon the acquisition of an asset, or as a result of its operation for a certain period of time for the purposes not related to the production of inventories during this period.
 Cost of assets created in-house includes cost of materials, direct labor costs and an appropriate proportion of production overheads.